jonbellah/jonbellah.com/src/pages/posts/2017-03-21-wordpress-theme-features/index.md

 title: WordPress Multisite Architecture with the Theme Features API
 date: "2017-03-21T13:06:00.000Z"
 path: "/articles/wordpress-theme-features/"
+excerpt: "Lately I've found myself working with an ever increasing number of WordPress multisite installations, each built with a slightly different approach than the others.
+As a result, I've spent a lot of time thinking about how to architect these networks to maximize code clarity and maintainability."
 ---

 Lately I've found myself working with an ever increasing number of WordPress multisite installations, each built with a slightly different approach than the others.
 As a result, I've spent a lot of time thinking about how to architect these networks to maximize code clarity and maintainability.